mleegina/tweet-analysis/readme.md

 To run:

 1. Set up config.js file
+    - Current config will not work as keys have been regenerated!
     - Add api key & secret to config/config.js file

 2. Start Mongo on separate terminal window